 Warlock Holmes last adventure left him just a little…dead.
 Not one to let a little decay stop him, Holmes is determined to solve the cases that come to his door.
-Together, he and Watson will face the Pinkertons (the real ones), flesh-eating horses, a parliament of imps, boredom, Surrey, a disappointing butler demon, a succubus, a wicked lord, an overly-Canadian lord, a tricycle-fight to the death and even Moriarty himself.
+Together, he and Watson will face the Pinkertons (the real ones), flesh-eating horses, a parliament of imps, boredom, Surrey, a disappointing butler demon, a succubus, a wicked lord, an overly-Canadian lord, a tricycle-fight to the death, and even Moriarty himself.

 Oh, and a hell hound, one assumes.

 Back when I reviewed the first Warlock Holmes novel, I recall saying how much I enjoyed it.
 How Denning’s take on two so well known and well loved characters was incredibly done.
-And how I would be eagerly looking forward for the second (and subsequent) books in the series.
+And how I would be eagerly looking forward to the second (and subsequent) books in the series.

 With the second book, I am pleased to say that Denning continues in the vein of the original.
 Taking two characters and their stories and turning them on their ear.
 Yet Denning also strays from Doyle’s stories, not in a way that detracts but in a way that adds and makes the characters truly original.